aluxnimm/outlookcaldavsynchronizer/README.md

 ## User Documentation ##

-After installing the plugin, a new ribbon called 'Caldav Synchronizer' is added in Outlook with 5 menu items.
+After installing the plugin, a new ribbon called 'Caldav Synchronizer' is added in Outlook with 6 menu items.
 - Synchronize now
 - Synchronization Profiles
 - General Options
 - About
 - Reports
+- Status

 Use the Synchronization Profiles dialog to configure different synchronization profiles.
 Each profile is responsible for synchronizing one Outlook calendar/task or contact folder with a remote folder of a CalDAV/CardDAV server.